moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Move groups can also be represented by sets of links or joints corresponding on the robot.
-For example, a move group might be defined to represent the gripper of a robot, which would consist of all the links or joints necessary to move together to realize a gripper opening motion.
+For example, a move group might be defined to represent the gripper of a robot, which would consist of all the links or joints necessary to move together to realize a gripper opening or closing motion.

 * Click on the **Planning Groups** pane selector.